Courtesy of Yeti

 Unlike UV pens, the Larq doesn’t use mercury, which causes environmental problems when it’s tossed into landfills.
 Plus, the Larq’s UV bulb has more stamina, lasting 40 times longer than mercury-based technology (according to Larq).

 The bottle also uses a rechargeable lithium polymer battery that lasts one to two months on a single charge.
 Pressing the top of the cap activates the light: Tap once for normal purification, or twice for “adventure mode,” which is useful when you suspect your water may be loaded with harmful microorganisms.

-Even if you never refill it with untreated water, the LARQ is an attractive bottle that uses double-walled stainless steel construction to keep beverages cold for 24 hours.
+Even if you never refill it with untreated water, the Larq is an attractive bottle that uses double-walled stainless steel construction to keep beverages cold for 24 hours or hot for 12.
 And if it also self-cleans between proper washes?
 That’s priceless.